epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-05-21-linux-multiboot.markdown

 ### Preface

+> Goal: Latest partition schema as a based of this multiboot article series..

 It has been four years since the last time I wrote my multiboot article.

 *	[Linux Multiboot, Setting up Partitions][basic-multiboot]